jacobwojoski/dice-stats/README.md

     - PLAYERS_SEE_PLAYERS
     - ~~PLAYERS_SEE_GM~~ (Done)
     - PLAYERS_SEE_GLOBAL
+    - INCLUDE_GM_IN_GLOBAL
     - DISABLE_STREAKS
     - SEE_BLIND_STREAK
 - ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
 - ~~Fix Streaks, Streaks are off by 1 rn.
 1 extra value at the end.
 They Start correctly though~~ (Done)

 ## Longterm Goals
+- Comparison Tool, Show a few players info size by side
+- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
+- Make sure it works for other systems
+- Incorperate Lang page

+## Stretch Goals
+- Player Loads history if they join game late
 - Better UI design
     - Change Button Positions
     - Implement Google charts better, potentally move to different charting sw (Add as Lib instead?)
     - Better format for stats, Tabs?
-- Export data to be saved (Prolly Export and import as JSON)
+- Export data to be saved (Use JSON format)
 - Import Data to reload old values? (use JSON format)
     - Import just global data?
 User data, Ability to choose?
-- Player Loads history if they join game late
-- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
-- Make sure it works for other systems
-- Comparison Tool, Show a few players info size by side